zostay/go-addr/README.md

-# FFC 5322 Email Address Parser for Go
+# RFC 5322 Email Address Parser for Go

 This aims at being a complete and correct RFC 5322 email address parser.
 It is not aimed at being fast.
 I wish I could say the same for the built in `net/mail`